NC State football commitments in action — Week 13

 Final Team Record: 7-3.

 Last Game: Kernersville (N.C.)
-East Forsyth shut out Charlotte (N.C.)
-Ardrey Kell High 17-0 in the NCHSAA 4A playoffs.
-Crowell had four tackles (two solo), one sack and passes broken up in the win.
+East Forsyth shut out Kernersville (N.C.)
+Glenn High 14-0 in the NCHSAA 4A playoffs.
+The Eagles have shut out all three playoff opponents.
+Crowell had six tackles (one solo) and a pass defended in the win.

-Season Stats: Crowell has 84 tackles (35 solo), four sacks, 12 tackles for loss, one interception, six passes deflected and two blocked field goals in 11 games.
+Season Stats: Crowell has 90 tackles (36 solo), four sacks, 12 tackles for loss, one interception, seven passes defended and two blocked field goals in 12 games.

-Team Record And Next Opponent: 10-1, and play at Kernersville (N.C.)
-Glenn High in the NCHSAA 4A playoffs.
+Team Record And Next Opponent: 11-1, and play at 13-0 Cornelius (N.C.)
+Hough in the NCHSAA 4A playoffs on Friday.
 East Forsyth is ranked No. 3 in the state by MaxPreps.com.

 Last Game: Chapin (S.C.)
 High fell 44-14 to North Charleston (S.C.)
 Fort Dorchester last Friday.
 Galloway was charged with second-degree criminal sexual conduct with a minor age 11-to-14 last Thursday.
 The victim was 13 years old and the next court appearance is Dec.
 10.

-Final Season Stats: Galloway has 1,094 rushing yards and 25 total touchdowns on the season.
+Final Season Stats: Galloway had 1,094 rushing yards and 25 total touchdowns on the season.

 Final Team Record: 8-4.

-Last Game: Sumter cruised to a 28-7 win over Goose Creek (S.C.)
-Stratford High last Friday, but Jackson has missed the season after having surgery in August to repair a torn ACL.
+Last Game: Sumter lost 49-21 to Irmo (S.C.)
+Dutch Fork High last Friday, but Jackson has missed the season after having surgery in August to repair a torn ACL.
+He did unofficially visit for the Syracuse at NC State game.

-Team Record And Next Opponent: 10-1, and hosts Irmo (S.C.)
-Dutch Fork High.
-Sumter is ranked No. 11 in Division AAAAA.

-Last Game: Morris went 9-of-17 passing for 93 yards and one touchdown in a 47-28 win over Canton (Ga.)
-Creekview High last Friday.
-Morris also rushed 11 times for 183 yards and a score.
+Last Game: Morris went 12-of-23 passing for 170 yards and two touchdowns, plus rushed five times for 33 yards and a score in a 43-21 win over Covington (Ga.)
+Alcovy High.

-Season stats: Morris has completed 152 of 239 passes for 2,551 yards, 29 touchdowns and eight interceptions through 11 games.
-He also has rushed 76 times for 466 yards and six scores, and has caught two passes for 115 yards and a 66-yard score.
+Season stats: Morris has completed 164 of 262 passes for 2,721 yards, 31 touchdowns and eight interceptions through 12 games.
+He also has rushed 81 times for 499 yards and seven scores, and has caught two passes for 115 yards and a 66-yard score.

-Team Record And Next Opponent: 10-1, and play Covington (Ga.)
-Alcovy High on Friday.
-Carrollton is ranked No. 3 in the state at the Class AAAAAA level.
+Team Record And Next Opponent: 11-1, and play Atlanta (Ga.)
+Westlake High on Friday.
+Carrollton is ranked No. 4 in the state at the Class AAAAAA level.

 Last Game: The NC State junior commit had his season come to an end with a 56-24 loss at Raleigh Cardinal Gibbons High in the NCHSAA 4A playoffs.
 Thomas’ stats weren’t updated on MaxPreps.com.